esp32beans/BLE_HID_Client/README.md

 // best guess: USB HID Report Descriptor
 ```

-The Notification lines appear when a button is pressed and released on the ESP32 mouse.
+The Notification lines appear when a button is pressed and released on the
+ESP32 mouse or trackball mouse.

-## Warning
+## Warning if using ESP32 S3

 Arduino-esp32 2.0.4 works fine except for a few problems with ESP32 S3.
 If you
 are not planning to use ESP32 S3, just use the latest stable release.
 If you have